 Important Note: You can also try to stop the seizure of goods, or reduce the amount payable under a garnishee by making an application to pay by instalments.
 See our Fact Sheets: Making an Application to Pay by Instalments.

 WHAT IF I AM BEING FORCED INTO BANKRUPTCY?

-If you owe more than $5,000 and you are unable to pay your debts as they fall due (keep up with your repayments), your creditors may be able to force you into bankruptcy.
+If you owe more than $5,000 (or $20,000 if you fall under the COVID-19 reprieve which runs for 6 months from 25 March 2020 onwards) and you are unable to pay your debts as they fall due (keep up with your repayments), your creditors may be able to force you into bankruptcy.
 You should get legal advice if you receive any of the following:

 - A statement of claim